shader-slang/slang/docs/language-reference/05-expressions.md

 The type of `this` is `This`.

-Parenthized Expression
+Parenthesized Expression
 ----------------------

-An expression wrapped in parentheses `()` is a _parenthized expression_ and evaluates to the same value as the wrapped expression.
+An expression wrapped in parentheses `()` is a _parenthesized expression_ and evaluates to the same value as the wrapped expression.

 Call Expression
 ---------------